What are Probiotics? What's Wrong With Them?

 Probiotics are big money – $40 billion per year (and growing).
 Just look at the supermarket shelf.
 Nestlé, Unilever, and General Mills have been betting big on probiotics for a while now.

 But what are they betting on?
-But depending on where you sit, a probiotic can be any number of things: A healthy ingredient with a loose affiliation to yogurt.
+Depending on where you sit, a probiotic can be any number of things: A healthy ingredient with a loose affiliation to yogurt.
 A new-product buzzword on your latest fermented beverage.
 A daily pill to go with your vitamins.
-Or, if you have a condition like Chron’s or ulcerative colitis, one of the only reliefs you have.
+Or, if you have a condition like Crohn's or ulcerative colitis, one of the only reliefs you have.

 • What qualifies as a probiotic anyway? (way more than you think)